-How does the Integrated Five-Year Bachelor’s plus MA in Curriculum and Instruction (MACI) actually work?
+How does the Integrated Five-Year Bachelor’s plus MA in Curriculum and Instruction (MACI) work?

 Addressing the national demand for teachers who are culturally competent and knowledgeable in their content instruction, the CES faculty has developed an innovative Integrated Bachelor's plus Master of Arts in Curriculum and Instruction Degree Program (MACI).